gjafachini/MapReduceLogProcessing/README.md

 Include project description here.

 ## Architecture
-The current project is an extremely simple implementation of a distributed system to process log files.
+The current project is an extremely simple implementation of a local system to process log files.
 It is strongly based on Map-Reduce primitives, but does not implement all of its properties.

 The project is composed of:

 ## Assumptions
- -
+ - The system is data bounded, no splitting process implemented.

 ## Installation:
 In order to setup as an Eclipse project and download its dependencies, issue the comands under the project's directory: